College Factual by our College Data Analytics Team

 $63,279 Median Starting Salary

-Any student pursuing a degree in a bachelor's degree in aerospace and aeronautical engineering needs to take a look at The University of Texas at Arlington.
-Located in the city of Arlington, UT Arlington is a public university with a very large student population.
+Any student who is interested in a bachelor's degree in aerospace & aeronautical engineering needs to look into The University of Texas at Arlington.
+Located in the large city of Arlington, UT Arlington is a public university with a fairly large student population.

-Bachelor's graduates who receive their degree from the aerospace engineering program make about $63,279 for their early career.
+Bachelor's graduates who receive their degree from the aerospace engineering program earn about $63,279 in the first couple years of working.

-More information about a bachelor’s in aerospace and aeronautical engineering from The University of Texas at Arlington
+More information about a bachelor’s in aerospace & aeronautical engineering from The University of Texas at Arlington

 Best Aerospace & Aeronautical Engineering Colleges in the Southwest Region